 So what does this mean?
 For starters, this already frugal generation is becoming even more risk-averse as unemployment skyrockets, impacting their decisions about higher education and the path forward.

 If their frugality surprises you, it shouldn’t.
 So far, COVID-19 is the most significant economic event of Gen Z’s lives, but they’ve arguably been preparing for it their entire lives.
 Our Gen Z and Money report talks about how the Great Recession of 2008 influenced this young generation, as they observed their parents struggling during the aftermath, instilling an innate sense of fiscal caution that has only since been affirmed by recent events.

 Gen Z brands should recognize the challenges that older teens and young adults are facing as they make major life decisions in an ever-changing world.
 Whether marketing to university students or those who have chosen a different path, Gen Z continues to stand by their values.
 They respect authenticity, rely heavily on social media, and expect their favorite brands to have a strong social conscience.

-University is still very much a viable and exciting option for Gen Zs, but schools will have to take steps to keep them engaged remotely and alleviate their concerns.
-Surprisingly, although they are digital natives, many Gen Zs actually prefer in-person learning to the remote experience.
+University is still very much a viable and exciting option for Gen Zs, but schools will have to take steps to keep them engaged remotely and alleviate student concerns about health and the quality of education they're receiving.
+Surprisingly, although they're digital natives, many Gen Zs actually prefer in-person learning to the remote experience.